vdzeer/react-ckeditor/README.md

 Open [http://localhost:5173](http://localhost:5173) in your browser.

+## Custom Plugins

+### DistributeColumnsEvenly

+Adds a toolbar button to evenly distribute all columns in the selected table.

 ## Configuration

 All CKEditor configuration is modularized in `src/configs/` for easy extension and reuse.
 You can add or modify features by editing or adding config files.